5 min read

 How It Works

-1. Material Loading.
+- Material Loading.
 Equipment is placed inside the airlock from the lower-grade or external cleanroom side.
-Interior LED lighting allows the operator to confirm correct placement before the cycle begins.

-2. Transfer Initiation.
-The chamber seals and the automated cycle begins.
+- Transfer Initiation.
+The chamber closes and the automated cycle begins.
 Interlocked doors prevent simultaneous opening of both sides throughout the cycle.

 Key Benefits